Lepraria

-Lepraria is a genus of leprose crustose lichens that grows on its substrate like patches of granular, caked up, mealy dust grains.
+Lepraria is a genus of leprose (powdery) crustose lichens that grows on its substrate like patches of granular, caked up, mealy dust grains.
 Members of the genus are commonly called dust lichens.
 The main vegetative body (thallus) is made of patches of soredia (little balls of algae wrapped in fungus).
 There are no known mechanisms for sexual reproduction, yet members of the genus continue to speciate.
 Some species can form marginal lobes and appear squamulose.
 Because of the morphological simplicity of the thallus and the absence of sexual structures, the composition of lichen products (i.e., secondary metabolites made by lichens) are important characters to distinguish between similar species in Lepraria.

 Taxonomy

 Lepraria was circumscribed in 1803 by Swedish lichenologist Erik Acharius.
 Jack Laundon assigned Lepraria incana as the type species of the genus in 1992.
 It is in the family Stereocaulaceae.

+The taxonomy of Lepraria has undergone significant changes as new research methods have become available.
+Historically, some species now classified as Lepraria were placed in a separate genus called Leproloma, which was thought to be distinct based on features such as whitish colouring with yellow tints, a powdery surface composed of small lobes, and specific chemical compounds called dibenzofurans.
+However, molecular studies in 2002 showed that most species from both genera are actually part of the same evolutionary group.